chaitan28/k8s/MicroK8s-cluster-setup-workshop.md

 ```
 ---
-## step 2: Check the status in all VMs
+## step 2: Check the status installation in all VMs
 -MicroK8s has a built-in command to display its status.
 During installation you can use the --wait-ready flag to wait for the Kubernetes services to initialise:
 ```
 sudo microk8s status --wait-ready